 VA Loan Forbearance

-What veterans should know before pausing their payments
+What veterans need to know before pausing their payments

-VA loan forbearance can pause your payments when a hardship hits.
+VA loan forbearance can pause your mortgage payments when a hardship hits.

 But paused payments are not forgiven.
 You will pay them back.

-This guide is for VA loan borrowers who need real answers, not vague reassurance.
+This guide is for veterans and VA loan borrowers facing real financial pressure.

 You will learn how forbearance works, how long it lasts, and what your options are when it ends.